sveltia/sveltia-cms/README.md

   - `prefix`: A string to be prepended to the value.
 Default: an empty string.
   - `use_b32_encoding`: Whether to encode the value with Base32.
 Default: `false`.
   - `read_only`: Whether to make the field read-only.
 Default: `true`.
-- Resolves the [limitations in the list and object widgets](https://decapcms.org/docs/i18n/#limitations) so that changes made with these widgets will be duplicated between locales as expected when using the `i18n: duplicate` field configuration[^7].
+- Resolves the [limitations in the List and Object widgets](https://decapcms.org/docs/i18n/#limitations) so that changes made with these widgets will be duplicated between locales as expected when using the `i18n: duplicate` field configuration[^7].
 - [Entry-relative media folders](https://decapcms.org/docs/collection-folder/#media-and-public-folder) can be used in conjunction with the `multiple_folders` i18n structure[^21].

 ### Better collections